irinagain/DAP/README.md

 ### Exported

 #### DAP
-The function apply_DAP applies the proposed method DAP
+The function `apply_DAP` applies the proposed method DAP

 #### Cross Validation
-The function cv_DAP selects tuning parameter using 5-fold cross validation as default.
+The function `cv_DAP` selects tuning parameter using 5-fold cross validation as default.

 #### Standardize original data
-The function standardizeData can scale the data matrix \eqn{X} by centering each column and scaling the diagonal element to be 1.
+The function `standardizeData` scales the data matrix by centering and scaling each variable.

 #### solve optimization problem with  a single lambda (using C code)
-The function solve_DAP_C applies block-coordinate algorithm to solve the optimization probalem with a single lambda.
+The function `solve_DAP_C` applies block-coordinate algorithm to solve the optimization problem with a single lambda.

 #### solve optimization problem with  a sequence of lambda
-The function solve_DAP_seq solve the optimization with a sequence of lambda using solve_DAP_C.
+The function `solve_DAP_seq` solves the optimization problem for a sequence of lambda values via `solve_DAP_C`.

 #### implement new classification rule using 2-dimensional space formed by DAP
-The function classify_DAP apply the optimal solution of DAP to perform the classification.
+The function `classify_DAP` performs the classification based on found solution.

 ### Not Exported
 * update_hdrda